the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 {% include k_selection_elbow_silhouette.html.html %}

-We find an optimal k of 4.
-This seems a bit low and not specific enough, we might have too broad cluster subjects.
+You find an optimal k of 4.
+This seems a bit low and not specific enough, you might have too broad cluster subjects.
 The second best option seems to be a better alternative.
-We would likely choose 13 clusters.
+You would likely choose 13 clusters.

-Secondly, we will apply a method known as the **DB Scan** to remove the outliers that are far away from others subreddits (i.e maybe too unique).
+Secondly, you will apply a method known as the **DB Scan** to remove the outliers that are far away from others subreddits (i.e maybe too unique).

 **DBSCAN** is an unsupervised clustering algorithm that groups data based on **point density**, rather than distance to a centroid.